coder/coder/examples/templates/devcontainer-docker/README.md

 ```

 Then, when creating the template, enter `localhost:5000/devcontainer-cache` for the parameter `cache_repo`.

+See the [Envbuilder Terraform Provider Examples](https://github.com/coder/terraform-provider-envbuilder/blob/main/examples/resources/envbuilder_cached_image/envbuilder_cached_image_resource.tf/) for a more complete example of how the provider works.

 > [!NOTE] We recommend using a registry cache with authentication enabled.
 > To allow Envbuilder to authenticate with the registry cache, specify the variable `cache_repo_docker_config_path`